frodrigss/frodrigss/README.md

 - 😎 Building an awesome portfolio
 - 🤝 Looking for cool projects to collaborate on
-- 📚 Studying .NET, C#, Azure and Microsoft Services
+- 📚 Studying .NET, ASP.NET Core, C#, Azure and Microsoft Services

 ## 🌟 Project Highlights